piersfinlayson/airfrog-rpc/README.md

 # airfrog-rpc

-Airfrog-rpc contains objects for performing remote procedure calls and reading/writing over SWD and other debug processing.
+Used to perform remote procedure calls and reading/writing over SWD and other debug processing.

 ## Overview